-The Staying on track: reducing substance use research project is a practical presentation of the findings of the Western Australian (WA) Aboriginal Child Health Survey (WAACHS).
+The Staying on track: reducing substance use research project was a practical presentation of the findings of the Western Australian (WA) Aboriginal Child Health Survey (WAACHS).
 Part of the WAACHS information was collected directly from young people aged 12-17 years.
-These data provide a solid evidence base for this project and highlight the extent of substance use among young people in both Port Hedland and Newman.
+This data provided a solid evidence base for this project and highlight the extent of alcohol and other drug use among young people in both Port Hedland and Newman.

 Through the WAACHS, young people in the Pilbara reported that 22% smoked regularly and that they were more likely to smoke if their parents also smoked.
 More Aboriginal young women smoke regularly than do Aboriginal young men.
 Smoking is related to being at high risk of mental health problems.
 In the Pilbara about 43% of young people who smoked regularly were at high risk compared with those who did not smoke.